NicoleDeboua/dP/README.md

-dP, information about release dotProject v.2.2.0 in my experience: patche for standart-version + stile (constant-menu & gif images)
+dP, information about release dotProject v.2.2.0 in my experience: patche for standart-version + template(constant-menu & gif images)

 dP - dotProject - marvel soft, easy and functionaly.
 Goal - adaptation program for my special tasks and help other soft-integrators install this software.